Frequently Asked Questions

 Does Seton require the test materials back at any specific time?

-CAT test materials may be kept for 45 days from the beginning of the testing week selected or 45 days from the ship date if no testing week is selected.
+CAT Survey test materials may be kept for 30 days from the beginning of the testing week selected or 30 days from the ship date if no testing week is selected.

-If you do not receive your test results within 14 business days, please contact us at your earliest convenience.
+If you do not receive your test results within 14 days, please contact us at your earliest convenience.

 Why did I receive one of my children’s results, but not the other’s?

 Grading is done by the level of the test.
 Therefore, if two children are at different grade levels, you may receive the results at different times.
 If you have not received the results for all your children within one week of receiving one child’s results, contact us at our office.